 Hi!
 My name is Mosh Hamedani.
 I'm a software engineer with almost two decades of experience.
-I've taught over three million people how to code and how to become a professional software engineer through my online courses and YouTube channel.
+I've taught over nine million people how to code and how to become a professional software engineer through my online courses and YouTube channel.

 I believe coding should be fun and accessible to everyone.